svn2github/ninjafirewall/trunk/readme.txt

 == Changelog ==

+= 3.7 =

+* Added a new option to the "Live Log" page: you can apply filters in order to include or exclude files and folders.
+See "Live Log > Inclusion and exclusion filters".
+* Added a new option to the "Firewall Options" page: NinjaFirewall will automatically backup its configuration (options, policies and rules) everyday for the last 5 days so that you can restore its configuration to an earlier date if needed.
+See "Firewall Options > Configuration backup".
+* [WP+ Edition] The "IP Access Control" whitelist and blacklist can now support CIDR notation for IPv4 and IPv6 (e.g., 66.155.0.0/17, 2c0f:f248::/32).
+* Added a warning to the "Login Protection" page if Jetpack is installed and the XML-RPC API protection is activated.
+* Added a notice to the "Login Protection" page to remind that the "Authentication log" option can only work when the protection is set to "Yes, if under attack".
+* Fixed a potential "401 Unauthorized" HTTP response when attempting to access the XMLRPC API using a non-POST method.
+* [WP+ Edition] Updated IPv4/IPv6 GeoIP databases.
+* Minor fixes.

 = 3.6.8 =

 * Fixed an issue where third-party plugins making use of PHP session but without properly checking the status of the current session could behave erratically.